Why Do You Need a Cohabitation Agreement?

 Michael Butterfield, Lawyer and Mediator notes, “spouses can be reluctant to bring these sorts of issues up at the beginning of a relationship.
 In the event of separation, however, a bit of forward planning can save thousands of dollars and reduce conflict overall”.

 What does it cost?
-A legally binding cohabitation agreement can be drafted within a few weeks and costs as little as $1500.
+A legally binding cohabitation agreement can be drafted within a few weeks and costs as little as $2000 plus tax.

 Jayne Embree, M.A.

-Jayne holds a Masters Degree in Psychology.
-She is currently Mr. Butterfield’s Legal Assistant and the Mediation Coordinator at Butterfield Law.
+Jayne holds a Masters Degree in Psychology from the University of Victoria.
+She is currently Mr. Butterfield’s Paralegal and the Mediation Coordinator at Butterfield Law.